Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (2) If applicable, other documents of approval or certification as required by the board.

-Nothing in this paragraph shall be construed to prohibit a licensed practical nurse from participating in activities which contribute to the delivery of patient care services.
+Nothing in this paragraph shall be construed to prohibit a licensed practical nurse from participating in activities that contribute to the delivery of patient care services.
 Such participation may include, but is not limited to, scheduling of coverage for nursing services and observation and documentation by a licensed practical nurse regarding care provided by assistive personnel.

 (P) A licensed nurse shall not make any false, misleading, or deceptive statements, or submit or cause to be submitted any false, misleading or deceptive information, or documentation to: